The in-person conference and waiting list is full;

 The Beloved will meet you here.

-The in-person conference is full; however, you may join the waiting list and/or register for the online webcast.
+The in-person conference and waiting list is full; however, you may register for the online webcast.

 Conference Details (subject to change):